A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Effectivity and a refinement of Theorem

 \end{proof}

-Now we quickly show that Theorem \ref{iso} implies an explicit bound for $N$ if $V$ has dimension at most 2. \begin{thm} For $V$ an irreducible surface and $g\geq 2$ the intersection $V\cap \mathcal{C}$ is finite or $V$ is equal to a translate of a universal subextension. \end{thm} \begin{proof} We can argue by contradiction.
-Suppose that $V$ is not a translate and that there is a positive dimensional component $C$ of $V\cap \mathcal{C}$.
-By Theorem \ref{theorem} $C$ is contained in a finite union of translates of universal subextensions.
-If the dimension of the intersection of $V$ with a translate is smaller than 2 then the intersection is finite.
+Now we quickly show that Theorem \ref{iso} implies an explicit bound for $N$ if $V$ has dimension at most 2. \begin{thm} For $V\subseteq \E(A)$ an irreducible surface and $g\geq 2$ the intersection $V\cap C$ is finite or $V$ is equal to a translate of a universal subextension. \end{thm} \begin{proof} We argue by contradiction.
+Suppose that $V$ is not a translate and that there is a positive dimensional component $Y$ of $V\cap C$.
+By Theorem \ref{theorem} we have that $Y$ is contained in a finite union of translates of universal subextensions.
+If the dimension of the intersection of $V$ with a translate is smaller than 2 then, by Theorem \ref{theorem} again (due to Corvaja, Masser and Zannier in this case \cite[Theorem 1]{CMZ}) the intersection is finite since every positive dimensional translate has dimension at least 2.
 So there has to be a translate $c+H$ for which the dimension is 2.
 As $V$ is irreducible, $V$ is contained in that translate.
-Thus $V-c$ is contained in $H$ and $C-c$ is a positive dimensional component of $V$ intersected with the maximal compact of $H$.
-We can now argue by induction on $g$. \end{proof}
+Thus $V-c$ is contained in $H$ and $Y-c$ is a positive dimensional component of $V$ intersected with the maximal compact subgroup of $H$.
+If $\dim(H)\ge4 $ we can iterate this argument for $V-c$ until the dimension of $H$ is equal to 2.
+But if $V$ is contained in a translate of dimension 2 then $V$ is equal to $H$ again obtaining a contradiction. \end{proof}

 Finally we prove the effective version of Theorem \ref{theorem}.
 We will again use our earlier work but we will also need the stratification theorem of Gabrielov-Vorobjov.
-We assume that the reader is familiar with the definitions from \cite{GVstrat}. \begin{proof}[\textit{Proof of theorem \ref{quant}}]
+We assume that the reader is familiar with the definitions from \cite{GVstrat}. \begin{proof}[\textit{Proof of Theorem \ref{quant}}]

-Here and also below all constants depend only on $g$, and can be computed from $g$.
+Here and also below the constants $c_i$ depend only on $g$, and can be computed from $g$.

 Let $V_S$ be as in the proof of Theorem \ref{iso}.
-As we mentioned there it is a piecewise semi-pfaffian set and the entries of its format are bounded by $c_1$, with the exception of the $\beta$-entry, which is bounded by $c_1\delta$.
+As we mentioned there it is a piecewise semi-pfaffian set and the entries of its format are bounded by $c_1$, with the exception of the third entry, which is bounded by $c_1\delta$.

-We want to write the intersection $V\cap \mathcal{C}$ as a union of some number, $N'$, of connected analytic manifolds.
+We want to write the intersection $V\cap C$ as a union of $N'$ connected analytic manifolds.
 It follows from Proposition \ref{prop} and the comments preceding it that this $N'$ will then be a bound for the $N$ in the statement.
-Because the projection from $X_S$ to the maximal compact subgroup is an analytic isomorphism, it is enough to show that $V_S$ is the union of some number, $N''$, of connected analytic manifolds, and to give a bound on $N''$.
+Because the projection from $\X_S$ to the maximal compact subgroup is an analytic isomorphism, it is enough to show that $V_S$ is the union of some number, $N''$, of connected analytic manifolds, and to give a bound on $N''$.
 (To get a bound for $N'$ we then have to multiply $N''$ by $2^g$.)